Skip to content

 • The extension is uninstalled

-This follows VS Code extension best practices:
+This follows VS Code extension guidelines and industry best practices:

-• User data integrity: Workspace settings are user data and should not be modified without explicit user action
+• User data integrity: Workspace settings are considered user data and should not be modified without explicit user action

 • Predictable behavior: Settings remain stable and don't disappear unexpectedly